ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-07-Bleu-Score-WER.md

 The first step is to compute Precisions scores for 1-grams through 4-grams.

-**Precision 1-gram**
+#### Precision 1-gram

-Precision 1-gram = Number of correct predicted 1-grams / Number of total predicted 1-grams = 5 / 8
+_Precision 1-gram = Number of correct predicted 1-grams / Number of total predicted 1-grams_

 ![]({{ site.baseurl }}/assets/images/BleuScore/Precision-1.png)
 *Precision(Image by Author)*

-**Precision 2-gram**
+So, Precision 1-gram = $$ p_n $$ = 5 / 8

+$$ p_n $$

+#### Precision 2-gram

-Precision 2-gram = Number of correct predicted 2-grams / Number of total predicted 2-grams
+_Precision 2-gram = Number of correct predicted 2-grams / Number of total predicted 2-grams_

 Let's look at all the 2-grams in our predicted sentence:

 ![]({{ site.baseurl }}/assets/images/BleuScore/Precision-2.png)
 *Precision 2-gram (Image by Author)*

-So, Precision 2-gram = ?? / ??
+So, Precision 2-gram = 4 / 7

-**Precision 3-gram**
+#### Precision 3-gram

-Similarly, Precision 3-gram =
+Similarly, Precision 3-gram = 3 / 6

 ![]({{ site.baseurl }}/assets/images/BleuScore/Precision-3.png)
 *Precision 3-gram (Image by Author)*

-**Precision 4-gram**
+#### Precision 4-gram

-And, Precision 4-gram =
+And, Precision 4-gram = 2 / 5

 ![]({{ site.baseurl }}/assets/images/BleuScore/Precision-4.png)
 *Precision 4-gram(Image by Author)*

-**Geometric Average Precision Scores**
+#### Geometric Average Precision Scores

-Second, we combine these Precision Scores:
+Next, we combine these Precision Scores using the formula blow.
+This can be computed for different values of N. Typically, we use _N = 4_ and uniform weights = _N / 4_

 ![]({{ site.baseurl }}/assets/images/BleuScore/Bleu-3.png)
 *Precision Scores (Image by Author)*

-Typically, we use _N = 4_ and uniform weights = _N / 4_

-**Brevity Penalty**
+#### Brevity Penalty
 The third step is to compute a 'Brevity Penalty'.

-If you notice the Precision formulae above, we could have output a predicted sentence consisting of a single word like "The' or "late".
+If you notice how Precision is calculated, we could have output a predicted sentence consisting of a single word like "The' or "late".
 For this, the 1-gram Precision would have been 1/1 = 1, indicating a perfect score.
 This is obviously misleading because it encourages the model to output fewer words and get a high score.

 To offset this, the Brevity Penalty penalises sentences that are too short.